POINT OF DECAY

 Emily Johns – St.Leonards -Edgelands / Peter Quinnell – Happiness; Health, Beauty, Youth, Teeth; Time / Hermione Allsopp – Untitled / Alan Rankle+Rebecca Youseffi – Alluvione d’Oro / Deborah Bowness – Demolition Wall / Beccy McCray – Hastings and St.Leonards Noticeboard / Leigh Dyer – Fish Bones / Martin O’Neill – Slowly The Options Run Out.
 Schwarze Serie

-16 local artists were commissioned along side ZEROH to create original artwork for the columns that line the alleyway, in response to and utilising the crumbling and blown nature of the architecture, creating second skins for the supports, that embrace the state Bottle Alley finds itself in.
+We commissioned 16 local artists to create original artwork for the columns that line the alleyway, in response to and utilising the crumbling and blown nature of the architecture, creating second skins for the supports, that embrace the state Bottle Alley finds itself in.
 The artworks, attached using wheat paste, were from a wide ranging group of artists – printmakers, photographers, sculptors, painters and interventionists – some of whom presented their work as print for the very first time.
 The artworks are wrapped around all four sides of the columns therefore giving 4 view points of all the artwork, including from the beach.

 The installation remained in place for as long as possible allowing environmental factors and the general public to aid its decay.

 The opening event, attended by over 1,500 people over the course of 2 hours, featured The Rayner Hess Trio playing a selection of classical pieces as the sunset in the bastion nearest the pier, which had just opened.

 Our time is up – nature, time and the public have all taken their toll and intervened with the artwork in Bottle Ally, it’s reached the Point of Decay and the restoration of the walkaway has begun.